jonathanelscpt/ciscocucmapi/README.rst

 Supported Languages and AXL Versions
 ====================================

-- Currently only Python 3.6 is supported.
-Python 2.7 not planned for support in the short-term.
+- Currently only Python 3.6+ is supported.
+There are no plans to support Python 2.7.
 - All AXL versions *should* be supported, however only 11.5 has been currently tested.
 All AXL data models include static metadata on mandatory params for :code:`add` calls.
 It  is not expected that these should change across AXL schema versions.
 Please raise a defect if you encounter any issues.